 What is ROIC?

 Return on Invested Capital is calculated by taking into account the cost of the investment and the returns generated.
-Returns are all the earnings acquired after taxes but before interests are paid.
+Returns are all the earnings acquired after taxes but before interest is paid.
 The value of an investment is calculated by subtracting all current long-term liabilities, those due within the year, from the company’s assets.
 The cost of investment can either be the total amount of assets a company requires to run its business or the amount of financing from creditors or shareholders.
 The return is then divided by the cost of investment.

 Note: NOPAT is equal to EBIT x (1 – tax rate)